-- The assignment of a grade to a particular student on some basis other than the performance in the course; - The assignment of a grade to a particular student by resorting to more demanding standards than were applied to other students in the course; - The assignment of a grade by a substantial departure from the instructor's previously announced standards as stated on the course syllabus.
+- The assignment of a grade to a particular student on some basis other than the performance in the course; - The assignment of a grade by a substantial departure from the instructor's previously announced standards as stated on the course syllabus or assignment rubric.

-Student Appeal Process
+Student Appeal Process:

 Step One - The student must discuss the course grade fully with the instructor of the course.
-This must be done no later than thirty (30) calendar days after the final grades for the class are posted.
+This must be done no later than ten (10) business\ days after the final grades for the class are posted.